JockLawrie/GCSObjectStores.jl/README.md

 ```

-### Example 2: Bucket store with unrestricted read/create/delete permission on buckets and objects
+### Example 2: Object store with unrestricted read/create/delete permission on buckets and objects

 ```julia
 using GoogleCloudObjectStores